LunaNotes

 [11:08]

-And this is something obviously the President takes seriously.
+this is something obviously the

-He's always thinking about what's in the best interest
+thinking about what's in the best

 [11:13]

-of the United States of America,
+interest of the United States of America

 [11:15]

-of our military, of the American people,
+of our military of the American people.

 [11:17]

-and that's how he makes decisions with respect
+Um and that's how he makes decisions

 [11:19]

-to military action of any kind.
+with respect to military action of any

 [11:21]

-The Press: And on the flip side of that,
+>> And on the flip side of that he's got

 [11:22]

-he's got the State of the Union speech next week.
+the State of the Union speech next week.

 [11:24]

-If he is going to take military action,
+if he is going to take military action,

 [11:26]

-does the administration believe it's important to sort of
+does the administration believe it's

 [11:29]

-convince the American people, sell the American people,
+American people, sell the American

 [11:31]

-will we hear something about that in the State of the Union
+that in the State of the Union to make

-to make the case for why something like that
+the case for why something like that

 [11:35]

-might be necessary to risk American lives?
+might be necessary to risk American

 [11:37]

-I'm not going to engage in a hypothetical.
+>> Look, again, I'm not going to engage in

 [11:39]

-I will say with respect to the State of the Union,
+with respect to the State of the Union,

 [11:44]

-you'll be hearing more about
+you'll be hearing more about what is to

-what is to come from the President's speech
+come from the president's speech very

 [11:47]

-very soon at the appropriate time.
+soon at the appropriate time.
+It is

 [11:49]

-so everyone should tune in.
-Ed.
+speech, so everyone should tune in.
+Ed,

 [11:54]

-The Press: Karoline, thank you.
-I got two questions for you.
+>> Caroline, thank you.
+I got two questions

 [12:00]

-the administration has decided to appeal a judge's ruling that
+administration's decided to appeal a

 [12:04]

-in essence was trying to put the slavery displays back,
+trying to put the slavery displays back,

-arguing that the federal government believed
+arguing that the federal government

 [12:08]

-it had the power to assemble and disassemble historical truths
+believed it had the power to dissemble

 [12:12]

-when it has some domain over historical facts.
+it has some domain over historical

+facts.
 The judge said it does not.
+The

-The administration said that you were planning
+administration said that you were

 [12:17]

-to put up a updated interpretive materials
+planning to uh put up a updated

 [12:21]

-and provide a fuller account of the history of slavery
+fuller account of the history of slavery

 [12:24]

-at Independence Hall.
-What more was the administration
+uh at Independence Hall.
+What more was

 [12:27]

-or is the administration planning to add?
+administration planning to add?

-Karoline Leavitt: I'm not familiar
+>> I'm not familiar with this specific

 [12:30]

-to be honest with you, but I will check in
+instance, Ed, to be honest with you, but

 [12:34]